Neuss: Sports

 One sports club is Neusser Schlittschuh-Klub.
 Their sections are figure skating, ice stock sport and, as the only club in Germany, bandy.
 With the lack of a large ice surface, the variety rink bandy is practiced.
+There are also two football clubs in the city of Neuss: VfR Neuss Football Club and DJK Novesia Neuss and an American Football Team: Neuss Legions American Football.

-There are also two football clubs in the city of Neuss: VfR Neuss Football Club and DJK Novesia Neuss.
+Transport

-There is an American Football Team in Neuss as well: Neuss Legions American Football.
+The city is served by Düsseldorf Airport, located 15 km north east of Neuss (17 minutes drive).